danyellington/Pizza/README.md

 ## Specifications

-Program can receive and store user's input
+Program can receive and store a user's input

 Program can add prices of items selected